buildbot/buildbot/README.md

 # Later #

 This section can hold tasks that don't need to be done by 0.9.0, but shouldn't be forgotten, and might be implemented sooner if convenient.

+## MQ ##

+The MQ layer currently only has a simple (single-master) implementation.
+We should have some or all of

+* AMQP
+* AMP-based master-to-master communication (full mesh, with every master talking to every other master)
+* ZeroMQ

 ## Infrastructure ##